 In teaching the genres of writing, the students will encounter the genres though reading and being read to, teacher-modelled writing, shared writing, guided writing, leading to independent writing.

-Our new target is that each class will use relevant creative writing skills detailed in curriculum with a particular emphasis on poetry.
+As of 16th March 2018, our new target in English is that each class will use relevant creative writing skills detailed in curriculum with a particular emphasis on poetry.

 In the infants classes the children will have opportunities to enjoy and recite rhymes and poems.